Shasta Abbey: History

 A monastery of the Order of Buddhist Contemplatives (OBC), it was established in 1970 by Rev. Master Jiyu-Kennett, a British woman, on behalf of her teacher, Keido Chisan Koho Zenji, her Master in Japan.
 In November 1969, Rev. Master Jiyu-Kennett came to San Francisco on a lecture tour and stayed on in the United States to establish Shasta Abbey the following year.
 Rev. Master Jiyu-Kennett served twenty-six years as Abbess and spiritual director of Shasta Abbey, ordaining and teaching monks and lay people.
 She founded Throssel Hole Buddhist Abbey in England in 1972.
 She also founded the OBC to establish a framework within which the temples she founded could come together.

 The second Abbot was Rev. Master Eko Little, a Dharma Heir of Rev. Master Jiyu-Kennett and her assistant for 20 years.
 He succeeded Rev. Master Jiyu after her death and served as Abbot until 2010.
 He maintained his Master’s wishes for, and legacy to, Shasta Abbey in the 14 years following her death.
 In his time as Abbot, he continued to unfold Rev. Master Jiyu’s teaching, strengthening the fabric of the monastery, and enhancing the spiritual life of the Sangha, both monastic and lay.
-There were also some serious problems that came to light towards the end of his Abbacy, and in May, 2010, he left the Abbey and returned to lay life.
+Allegations of sexual misconduct came to light towards the end of his Abbacy, and in May 2010 he left the Abbey and returned to secular life.

 The third, and current, Abbess is Rev. Master Meian Elbert, who was ordained in 1977 and received Dharma Transmission in 1979 from Rev. Master Jiyu-Kennett.
 She was named a Master of the Order by Rev. Master Jiyu in 1989.
 She was chaplain to Rev. Master Jiyu for more than 15 years and has served the community as Vice Abbess, Chief Cook, Chief Precentor, Prior and Novice Master.
 She also served as Executive Secretary of the Order of Buddhist Contemplatives.
 Rev. Master Meian was elected Abbess by the resident Shasta Abbey monastic community on June 17, 2010.